City of Clarence: Transport

 Despite excellent bus connections, there is a very high proportion of private car ownership within the City of Clarence.
 Despite this, many residents, particularly those that commute to Hobart for work, often chose to use public transportation for commuting.

 Clarence is connected to Glenorchy via the Bowen Bridge, and Hobart via the Tasman Bridge, both over the River Derwent.
 It is connected to Sorell at Midway Point by the 19th century historic convict built Sorell Causeway.
-The Sorrell Causway and Tasman Bridge both form part of the Tasman Highway (A3) which is the major east-west thoroughfare through the city.
+The Sorell Causeway and Tasman Bridge both form part of the Tasman Highway (A3) which is the major east–west thoroughfare through the city.
 The East Derwent Highway (B32) also connects to the Tasman Bridge, but heads northwards instead, and eventually reconnects with the Midland Highway (A1) at Bridgewater.

 Rosny Park Transit Mall serves as the hub for Metro Tasmania bus transportation within the city, which is the primary provider of public transportation in Clarence.
 Bus routes reach almost all major residential areas within the city.
 Ferry services operates services between Bellerive Quay and Sullivans Cove at peak times on weekdays.